SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 This slider sets where the threshold is along the output value.
 To the right its nearer the edge of the input, to the left its closer to the center.

-*[ Mennenth's Notes: When set all the way to the right and then with inversion set to on, it covers the entire output value range of the input device.
+*[ When set all the way to the right and then with inversion set to on, it covers the entire output value range of the input device.
 This can be useful for the touch pad in particular, as with requires click set to off it becomes a general touch binding that can be used in conjunction with the